p9rahul/BasicDRF/README.md

 1) In this project -
 Courses app- Nested serializers concept implemented
 - like 1 Teacher has many subject
-- Generics views - Class - ListCreateAPIView
+- Generics views - Class - ListCreateAPIView (get and post not put,delete)
 - Serializers:- ModelSerializer
 ************************************
 # Json Schema: